What is phishing?

 - If it's not in the Phish Bowl, forward the email to PhishBowl@brown.edu so that it can be added.

-- Alert Google if you do receive a phish (from within the message, click on the down arrow to the right of the REPLY button and select "Report phishing").
+- Alert Google if you do receive a phish (from within the message, click on the stack of three dots to the right of the REPLY button and select "Report phishing").
 This will send that message immediately to the Gmail Team for analysis and filtering.

 What if the phishing attempt arrives by phone (called vishing, for "voice phishing")?
 We recommend that you ask the caller to leave a name and number to reach them at later (say that you will call back at a more convenient time, after verifying with department head that you should be taking the call).
 While on the phone, try to collect the following information and then forward these details (and any others you might have) to email@example.com: